mpoiriert/nucleus/src/Nucleus/Dashboard/README.md

 You can specify the type of output using the *out* property:

- - *none*: nothing happends
+ - *none*: nothing happens
  - *list*: the action returns an array (or an iterator) of models which will be displayed in a table
  - *object*: the action returns a model which will be displayed
  - *form*: the action returns a model which will be displayed as a form
  - *redirect*: use in combination with a redirect flow to return which url to redirect to
- - *file*: returns a file to download
+ - *file*: returns a file to download (you have to return the file content or a tuple (filename, content))
- - *dynamic*: returns an ActionDefinition which will be used to display the output of the action
+ - *dynamic*: returns an ActionDefinition which will be used to display the output of the action (see Dynamism section)
- - *builder*: returns an ActionDefinition which will be used to create a new action in the dashboard
+ - *builder*: returns an ActionDefinition which will be used to create a new action in the dashboard (see Dynamism section)
  - *html*: returns an html string

 The dashboard builder will make some asumptions to avoid having to describe